How to Spend THREE DAYS in Kyoto: 3-Day Itinerary

 Where to Stay in Kyoto

 Okay, now that we’ve got the perfect 3 days in Kyoto covered, you just need the perfect place to stay!
-There are lots of great hotel options in Kyoto but if you’re only here for a couple of days, we suggest staying centrally so that you can get the most of your time here.
+There are lots of great hotel options in Kyoto, but if you’re only here for a couple of days, we suggest staying centrally so that you can get the most out of your time here.
 We’ve chosen 3 hotels in the downtown area, whether you’re looking for a luxe stay, a budget bed, or a happy medium between the two.

 Here are our top three picks:

-Luxury – $$$
+Kyoto Ryokan Kinoe – $$$

 A trip to Kyoto isn’t complete without a traditional Japanese stay, which is why Kyoto Ryokan Kinoe is our first pick for places to stay in the city.
 This Ryokan is in the heart of Kyoto, within walking distance of the Gion geisha district.
-We love the traditional charm of the rooms here as it features futon beds, fresh tea, and access to public baths and a stone garden.
+We love the traditional charm of the rooms here, as it features futon beds, fresh tea, and access to public baths and a stone garden.

-Rooms start around $120 USD but can climb upwards of $300 USD during busy seasons.
+Rooms start around ¥18,000 ($120 USD) but can climb upwards of ¥45,000 ($300 USD) during busy seasons.
 Check prices here and book this hotel in advance!

-Budget – $
+Glansit Kyoto Kawaramachi – $

 Staying in a capsule hotel is a quintessentially Japanese experience, and Glansit Kyoto Kawaramachi is a fantastic place to try it out for a few nights while saving money.
 It offers comfortable, sparkling clean capsules with air-conditioning and free WiFi, plus their own flat screen TVs inside – how cute is that?
 It’s also within walking distance of Gion and a 5-minute walk from the Nishiki Market, so it’s an excellent base for exploring the city.

-Prices here start from $50 USD per night but can go up to around $140 USD.
+Prices here start from ¥7,500 per night ($50 USD) but can go up to around ¥21,000 ($140 USD).
 Check prices and book this unique capsule stay here!

 Need more options?
 Check out all of Kyoto’s listed hotels here!